joonho3020/joonho3020.github.io/content/articles/xls-article.md

 ></div>

 Of course, to prevent abstractions from leaking, they use a "flop sandwich" to flop the input and outputs.

-One should feel pity for Mr. Leary as even after five years of working on XLS, he still does not know about synthesis retiming.
+After five years of working on XLS, Mr. Leary seem unaware of cross-module optimizations and retiming.
-If one wants to pipeline the multiplication circuit, they can simply add a register in the end of the circuit and the tool will place it in the right place for them.
+To pipeline a multiplication circuit, one can simply add registers in the end of the combinational cloud, and synthesis will take care of the rest.
 Fancy circuit delay modeling or automatic pipelining is not required.

 >Why are we still thinking about people writing Verilog, why doesn’t XLS methodology “take over” everything?

 After reading this article, it should be pretty clear on why XLS is not taking over, and will never take over for that matter.

 ## Citations